mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - Cement a little every day, rather than add new fertilizers.
 - Keep human!
 See people, go places, drink if you feel like it.
 - Don’t be a draught-horse!
 Work with pleasure only.
-- Discard the Program when you feel like it—but go back to it next day.
+- Discard the Program when you feel like it-but go back to it next day.
 Concentrate.
 Narrow down.
 Exclude.
 - Forget the books you want to write.
 Think only of the book you are writing.
 - Write first and always.
 Painting, music, friends, cinema, all these come afterwards.